 - 3.30.
 (See paragraph 9.16 for information on equity; see paragraphs 9.20-9.22 for information on debt securities.)
 TIC surveys that focus on the collection of transactions and positions between U.S. residents and foreign residents in long-term securities are another major group of surveys.
-Data are collected monthly on TIC Form S, "Purchases and Sales of Long-term Securities by Foreign Residents" on U.S. international transactions in equity and long-term debt securities from U.S. securities brokers, custodians, underwriters, issuers, investors, and other U.S. institutions in the securities markets.
-Complementing the S form, the monthly TIC Form "Aggregate Holdings of Long-term Securities by U.S. and Foreign Residents" (SLT) collects holdings of equity and long-term debt securities by U.S. and foreign residents through reports by U.S. custodians, U.S. issuers, and large U.S. investors. - 3.31.
+TIC SLT Form, "Aggregate Holdings, Purchases and Sales, and Fair Value Changes of Long-term Securities by U.S. and Foreign Residents," collects data on holdings, transactions, and valuation changes of equity and long-term debt securities by U.S. and foreign residents through reports by U.S. custodians, U.S. issuers, and large U.S. investors.
+Prior to 2023, the TIC SLT form only collected data on holdings.
+With the implementation of the expanded TIC SLT form to include transactions and valuation changes, TIC S Form, "Purchases and Sales of Long-term Securities by Foreign Residents," was discontinued in February 2023. - 3.31.
 In addition to these monthly surveys, benchmark surveys conducted every 5 years and related annual surveys collect holdings of equity securities and long- and short-term debt securities from U.S. custodians, U.S. issuers, and large U.S. investors on a security-by-security basis.
 Separate surveys are conducted to collect U.S. residents' holdings of foreign securities and foreign residents' holdings of U.S. securities.
 "Report of U.S. Ownership of Foreign Securities, Including Selected Money Market Instruments" [SHC(A)] collects U.S. residents' holdings of foreign securities.